CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab4.1.md

     ![](../media/Lab_4.1_15.png)

-    You will be navigated to the Dataflow page.
+    You will be navigated to the **Dataflow page**.
 Now that we are familiar with Dataflow, let’s go ahead and copy the queries from Power BI Desktop into Dataflow.

 2. If you have not already opened it, open **FAIAD.pbix** located in the **C:\FAIAD\Reports** folder of your lab environment.